anonfansub/ygodecks/README.md

 Master Duel Player ID: 535-996-371

-More than 400 decks ready to play!
+More than 500 decks ready to play!

 All starter and structure decks are identical to the official releases.

+All MD decks availabe.

 You can open .ydk files with: